SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template.md

 ---
 id: collect-with-cloudformation-template
+title: Collect CloudWatch Logs using a CloudFormation Template with secured Sumo Endpoint
 ---

-# Collect CloudWatch Logs using a CloudFormation Template with secured Sumo Endpoint
+#

 :::note
 The below steps assumes you have configured a Hosted collector and an HTTP Source as specified in this [section](/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs).